IBM-Cloud/docs/services/DevOpsInsights/jenkins_pipeline.md

 Send pipeline status to Bluemix toolchains by using the `notifyOTC` command.
 To learn more about integrating Jenkins with toolchains, [see the documentation](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).
 You can disregard steps 6d through 6f, as they only apply to freeform Jenkins projects.

-This step requires two parameters and can take an additional optional one.
+This step requires two parameters and can also take an optional one.

 | Parameter        | Definition    |
 | ----------------------------|---------------|